 Participating in risky sports and activities is adrenaline-inducing, but it can also make buying life insurance a headache.
 That’s because there’s a higher chance the insurance company will have to pay out the claim sooner.

 Since insurance companies classify you as high-risk, you’ll probably be limited to a term policy.
-But not all insurance companies are completely risk-averse, and these five companies can protect you while you continue enjoying your hobbies and sports.
+But not all insurance companies are completely risk-averse.

 What’s classified as a high-risk hobby?

 Each insurance company has its own definition of a “high-risk” hobby, and how often you’re able to participate in these activities without officially landing into a riskier rating class.
 Insurance companies consider these activities to put your life at greater risk, which means they’re more likely to have to pay out a claim.
 They charge a higher premium to help offset this increased likelihood of a claim.
 Generally, these activities tend to fall under the high-risk category:

 Compare 12+ top insurers side-by-side to get the best possible deal, and shop return of premium policies online.

 Mutual of Omaha stands out for offering competitive rates for those who count high-risk activities and sports among their hobbies.
 Its lineup includes a range of term and permanent policies, including a guaranteed issue whole life policy for low coverage amounts.
 You can also customize your coverage with a long list of riders ,such as an accidental death benefit.

 Foresters Financial offers standard term policy options, and contributes an additional 1% of your death benefit to the charity of your choice if you die while the policy is in force.
 It also offers various member benefits, such as emergency grants, terminal illness loans and discounts on legal and financial services.
 Plus, it's more accepting of high-risk hobbies than most other life insurance companies, meaning you can get coverage while knowing your money might go to a good cause.